 If there is a choice of three or more toilets, then the third toilet is usually ambulant compliant.

-Council has single unisex toilets (no-shared - all gender) at a number of locations including the following:
+Council has single unisex toilets (no-shared - all gender) at 24 locations including the following: